 I do want to quickly mention, that the blog post/video tutorial/crochet pattern is not sponsored content.
 Lovely people at Love Crochet did send me this yarn to try it out.
 Everything, written and said are my honest impressions and opinions.
 And as you know, I am always happy to share with you things I love, because you might like them as well.
 So why would I keep them for myself, if they can make you happy too? 🙂

 Here is what you will need for this project (These links are affiliate links.
 You don’t have to buy the products from here but I link them to make it easy for you guys to find them.
-Purchasing through this links earns me a small commission with no extra cost to you.
-So if you decide to purchase through them, know that you are awesome!
-Thanks! 🙂)
+Purchasing through these links earns me a small commission at no extra cost to you.)

 - CROCHET HOOK: I was using 4.0 mm or G/6 aluminum crochet hook with a simple plastic handle.
 (HERE!)